Parity Quantum Optimization: Encoding Constraints: Multiple level crossings

 \section{Multiple level crossings}

-The combination of exchange terms and spin-flip terms may lead to multiple level crossings in the instantaneous energy spectrum even if the conditioned ground state is the ground state of the optimization problem without side conditions.
-We call it multiple level crossings, when the instantaneous conditioned ground state energy (lowest blue line in Fig.~\ref{fig5}) crosses multiple instantaneous energy levels, which do not lie in the subspace of side-condition-satisfying states (grey lines in Fig.~\ref{fig5}).
-Fig.~\ref{fig5} depicts the same random example as we used in the main text \eqref{loc_fields_main}.
+The combination of exchange terms and spin-flip terms may lead to \textit{multiple level crossings} in the instantaneous energy spectrum even if the conditioned ground state is already the ground state of the optimization problem without side conditions.
+We call it \textit{multiple level crossings}, when the instantaneous conditioned ground state energy (lowest blue line in Fig.~\ref{fig10}) crosses multiple instantaneous energy levels, which do not lie in the subspace of side-condition-satisfying states (grey lines in Fig.~\ref{fig10}).
+Fig.~\ref{fig10} depicts the same random example as we used in the main text [see Eq.~\eqref{loc_fields_main} and Fig.~\ref{fig1}{(b)}], i.e., the same local fields and the same parity layout for the optimization problem.
 Different initial states for different side conditions are used, which all are satisfied by the unconditioned ground state, such that ${\cgs = \ugs}$.
 The first 10 eigenstates of the unconditioned problem Hamiltonian represented as spin configuration states ${\ket{\psi_n} = \ket{n_{23}~ n_{12}~ n_{26}~ n_{34}~ n_{14}~ n_{16} ~ n_{35}~ n_{45}~ n_{56}}}$ with ${n_i \in \{-1, 1\}}$ are